Peace: Neither Ink nor Blood (Chapter in SITG)

 If you understand nothing about the problem (like D.C. pundits) and have no skin in the game, then everything is seen through the prism of geopolitics.
 For these ignorant pundits, it is all Iran vs. Saudi Arabia, the U. S. vs. Russia, or Mars vs. Saturn.

-I recall, during the Lebanese war, noticing how the local conflict was metamorphosed into an “Israel vs. Iran” problem.
+I recall, during the Lebanese war, noticing how the local conflict was metamorphosed thanks to the press into an “Israel vs. Iran” problem.
 I described in The Black Swan how war journalists who came to Lebanon got all their information from other war journalists who came to Lebanon, hence they could live in a parallel world without ever seeing the true problems — absence of skin in the game does wonders in distorting information.
 But to those of us on the ground, the objective was to make things work and have a life, not sacrifice our existence for the sake of geopolitics.
 Real people are interested in commonalities and peace, not conflicts and wars.

 Let us now examine history as it runs by itself, as opposed to what’s seen by “intellectuals” and institutions.